TrivadisPF/kafka-backup/doc/BackupOfCompactedLogTopics.md

   4. How do we know that we are at the end of the Topic, when we are "catching-up" in order to get the **Active** instance?

-     * currently the only option I see is to also consume the `__consumer_offsets` topic and filter for the connector consumer instance which is currently active.
-This is shown in the diagram above as well.
+     * currently the best option I see is to also consume the `__consumer_offsets` topic and filter for the connector consumer instance which is currently active.
+This is shown in the diagram above as well
+     * another option to wait until the timestamp is "near" the now is not feasible, if we have topics with rather low-volume messaging and we haven't gotten a new message for a long time
+     * the first idea to pass the offset of the **Active** instance in the **ACTIVATE** message does not work as the **Active** instance does not stop the backup, it only stops it once the **Passive** has been able to catch up to the end and not to the time when the switch over has been started.